-Physical Abuse The non-accidental commission of any act by a caretaker, with the responsibility for a child's health or welfare that inflicts physical injury onto a child.
-Physical Injury includes: Death Fracture of a bone, a subdural hematoma, burn, impairment of any organ and any other such nontrivial injury Soft tissue swelling or skin bruising depending upon such factors as the child's age, circumstances under which the injury occurred, and the number and location of bruises Emotional and Verbal Abuse/Neglect When a caretaker, as defined above, displays behaviors that impair the child's emotional development or feelings of self-worth including belittling, blaming or rejecting a child; constantly treating siblings unequally; and a persistent lack of concern by the caretaker for the child's welfare.
-Emotional Injury Means: An impairment to or disorder of the intellectual or psychological capacity of a child as evidenced by observable and substantial reduction in the child's ability to function within a normal range of performance and behavior.
-Sexual Abuse Contact with or without force between a caretaker or CAPV staff member and a child, including rape, fondling and exhibitionism, and/or the child being exploited for an adult's sexual gratification.
+- Physical Abuse The non-accidental commission of any act by a caretaker, with the responsibility for a child's health or welfare that inflicts physical injury onto a child.
+Physical Injury includes: - o Death - Fracture of a bone, a subdural hematoma, burn, impairment of any organ and any other such nontrivial injury - Soft tissue swelling or skin bruising depending upon such factors as the child's age, circumstances under which the injury occurred, and the number and location of bruises - Emotional and Verbal Abuse When a caretaker displays behaviors that impair the child's emotional development or feelings of self-worth including belittling, blaming or rejecting a child; constantly treating siblings unequally; and a persistent lack of concern by the caretaker for the child's welfare. - Emotional Injury means an impairment to or disorder of the intellectual or psychological capacity of a child as evidenced by observable and substantial reduction in the child's ability to function within a normal range of performance and behavior. - Sexual Abuse Contact with or without force between a caretaker or CAPV staff member and a child, including rape, fondling and exhibitionism, and/or the child being exploited for an adult's sexual gratification. - Neglect When a caretaker fails, either deliberately or through negligence or inability, to take those actions necessary to provide a child with minimally adequate food, clothing, shelter, medical care, supervision, emotional stability and growth, or other essential care.